 We recognize accrued interest and penalties related to unrecognized tax benefits as part of our income tax expense.
 We recognized interest and penalties of \$20 million, \$12 million and \$3 million in fiscal 2023, 2022 and 2021, respectively.
-We had accrued \$80 million for the potential payment of interest and penalties as of December 29, 2023 (and this amount was not included in the \$652 million of unrecognized tax benefits balance at December 29, 2023 shown above).
-We had accrued \$59 million for the potential payment of interest and penalties as of December 30, 2022 (and this amount was not included in the \$613 million of unrecognized tax benefits balance at December 30, 2022 shown above).
+We had accrued \$80 million for the potential payment of interest and penalties as of December 29, 2023 (and this amount was not included in the \$652 million of unrecognized tax benefits balance at December 30, 2022 (and this amount was not included in the \$613 million of unrecognized tax benefits balance at a penalties as of December 30, 2022 (and this amount was not included in the \$613 million of unrecognized tax benefits balance at December 30, 2022 (and this amount was not included in the \$613 million of unrecognized tax benefits balance at December 30, 2022 shown above).